captn3m0/ideas/README.md

 This is not intended to be used for actual usage, just research purposes.
 Will help make the UIDAI (and other GoI) websites accessible to a much larger community.

+_Update_: I made [a version of this](https://github.com/captn3m0/sanskari-proxy), the one that comes with the least legal issues.

 ## Helm Charts for Self-Hosting

 I self-host a lot of my services, and it would be great to take my existing services, and convert them